Hovering

 2. Backflip

-Hovering from the Ground
+Hovering from the ground

 Hovering from the ground is easier if the second hover is done with a Bombchu or Blast Mask.
 However, it is doable with 2 bombs using the "staircase" method.

-Changing direction while Hovering
+Changing direction while hovering

 Discovered by MrGrunz